 Thanks for taking the time to read my tutorial.
 If you have questions, please let me know with a comment.
 If you see room for improvement, feel free to fork the repo and make a pull request!

-To learn more about Agora’s web SDK and other use cases, you can refer to the developer guide here.
+To learn more about Agora’s Web NG SDK and other use cases you can refer to the developer guide given over here: